anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 ![Alabama vs Missisippi Nat'l Championship](https://pbs.twimg.com/media/EuDW7DNVgAAJ9fC?format=jpg&name=4096x4096)

-Miraculously, cases immediately plummeted after the "superspreader" event and continue to plummet to this day.
+Miraculously, cases immediately plummeted after Alabama's "superspreader" event and continue to plummet to this day.
 If that wasn't enough, Mississippi, Alabama's next-door neighbor, followed a nearly identical case pattern despite hosting no superspreader events.
-These failed predictions should hardly surprise us.

 ## Conclusion

 [Data show](https://www.dailymail.co.uk/health/article-9219379/Why-coronavirus-cases-falling-fast-New-infections-drop-44-three-weeks.html) that from the few weeks prior to February 4, cases have fallen 45% in the United States&mdash;cases are [*still* declining](https://twitter.com/ianmsc/status/1362109767800397826?s=21) at a rapid pace despite mid-January warnings that the new variant would create a new surge in cases&mdash;30% globally, and hospitalizations have dropped 26% since their mid-January peak.
 Yet there appears to be a general confusion as to how we've achieved these numbers.
 Did populations around the world unanimously begin complying with covid regulations?
 Did governments finally get serious about enforcing their mandates?
 These are some explanations we might hear, but only so long as cases and hospitalizations continue to trend downwards.